-A: Yes, VAT code will be auto updated for existing bank rules and stock items
+A: Yes, the VAT code will be automatically updated for existing bank rules and stock items

-A: There will only be one default VAT rate in QBO and it depends on the date of the transactions you are reviewing/recording.
+A: There will only be one default VAT rate in QBO, but it depends on the date of the transactions you are reviewing/recording.
 Transactions recorded on any date before 1st April 2018 are coded with default VAT rate of 14%.
 Transactions after 1st April will be coded with default VAT rate of 15%

 Q: VAT Reports – how is QuickBooks Online handling a combination of 14% and 15% in the VAT return?

 A: Transactions before 1st April 2018 will be showing the rate as 14% while transactions after 1st April 2018 will be showing with 15% on the VAT report (refer to screenshot A)

 Q: For existing customers who have recorded transactions from the 1st through 3rd April 2018 before QuickBooks Online implemented the new VAT rate to their accounts on 4th April 2018, will the VAT code be automatically updated from 14% - 15% ?